TroyEssick/troy-essick-portfolio/README.md

 ## 📌 Certifications

 - ✅ PMP – Project Management Institute

+---

+> ⚙️ "The future of success is AI-assisted, data-driven, and deeply human." – Troy Essick